KalebNiven/hf-customer-center-frontend-sazzad/README.md

 ## Deployment:
 1. When you merge a PR into ```develop``` the pipiline gets triggered in order to build your changes which should be available live in ```dev``` environment.
 2. To merge ```dev``` into ```ST``` you should create a CTASK (same process as before but under ```Customer-Center-Frontend``` repo).

+## Trigger:
+lets see how many time i gotta manually trigger this -__-